Beanzilla/item_replicator/HELP_MCL.md

 I have a friend who what's to use my wood replicator?

-> I'd use a Members access level where I add my friend's playername to the Members List (don't forget to save).
+> I'd use the Members access level where I add my friend's playername to the Members List (don't forget to save).

 ### Collection Pool